matrix-org/synapse/CONTRIBUTING.rst

 Before doing a commit, ensure the changes you've made don't produce linting errors.
 You can do this by running the linters as follows.
-Ensure to commit any files that were auto-corrected.
+Ensure to commit any files that were corrected.

 ::